chenhuimao/HMLLDB/README.md

 ### deletefile
-It is recommended to re-run the project after executing the command, because some data is still in the memory.
+It is recommended to re-run the application after executing the command, because some data is still in the memory.
 ```
 # Delete all file in the sandbox
 (lldb) deletefile -a